ulquiorra-dev/wiiu-fling/README.md

 transitional packages on release.
 You'll get a warning when one of these are installed.
 These are purely intended as stopgaps until devkitPro upstreams an equivalent package.

+## License and Contact
+Everything that I've written here (CI scripts, PKGBUILDs, etc.) is public domain as writen in [LICENSE.md](LICENSE.md).
+I may need to sublicense in other places (e.g. devkitPro upstreams), but generally just do whatever.
+I appreciate, but don't require, credit when appropriate.

+You can find me at all the places listed on my [website](https://heyquark.com/aboutme) - feel free to reach out with comments, questions, conversation, memes, whatever.